jbrukh/gpt4-spanish/README.md

-# gpt4-spanish
+# This repo is deprecated.

-This is a GPT-4 prompt that creates a Spanish teacher to practice Spanish with.
+Please see the `examples/` directory in https://github.com/jbrukh/gpt-jargon.